Integrate Katalon with Azure DevOps3 MIN READ

 In my case, I am using a trial license and Katalon Studio 7.3.1 to integrate Katalon with Azure DevOps.
 You can use a trial license which will provide access to all the features for a limited time period.

-Go to this link to install Katalon for Azure DevOps extension.
+Install Katalon for Azure DevOps extension.
 Once you have installed the extension, you will need to configure to execute the Katalon Studio Tests task to complete the integration.

 If you already have a repo for the Katalon project on Git or Azure, then go to step 4, otherwise follow the below steps.